DUI in Nevada

 PERSONAL INJURY ATTORNEYS IN LAS VEGAS

-That’s where the highly skilled attorneys at Bertoldo, Baker, Carter & Smith Law Firm come in.
+That’s where the highly skilled attorneys at Bertoldo, Baker, Carter, Smith & Cullen Law Firm come in.
 Our firm, which serves the Las Vegas community, as well as victims around Nevada, specializes exclusively in personal injury matters and remains a prominent legal resource for victims and their families on the road to recovery.

 Protecting your rights is our priority.
 Let us work with you to assess your situation and chart a course of action for restitution.
 Every victim of personal injury deserves justice, and our team of dedicated DUI attorneys is prepared to fight for yours today.

-To schedule an initial consultation to discuss your case with a member of our personal injury team, call Bertoldo, Baker, Carter & Smith Law Firm today at (702) 505-8115.
+To schedule an initial consultation to discuss your case with a member of our personal injury team, call Bertoldo, Baker, Carter, Smith & Cullen Law Firm today at (702) 505-8115.

 Dui Accident In Las Vegas, Nv